blendmaster/geoid/webgl/README.md

 ## Technique

-A basic sphere is textured with a visualization of the ocean surface current vector field (and satelilte imagery of land from [Blue Marble Next Generation][5)].
+A basic sphere is textured with a visualization of the ocean surface current vector field (and satellite imagery of land from [Blue Marble Next Generation][5].
 Textures are mapped to the sphere in longitude/latitude space.
 The visualization texture is generated every frame using the following technique:

 1. Create random noise texture using a pseudo-random number generator.
 2. Convolve the noise texture using the Line Integral Convolution (LIC) technique and the vector field _orthogonal_ to the ocean current field.
 The orthogonal field is generated from the real field using the mapping `orthogonal(x, y) = [-original(x, y).y, original(x, y).x]`.